Readit News logoReadit News

 sonthonax commented on New York Times Tech Guild goes on strike washingtonpost.com/style/... · Posted by u/ChrisArchitect

-FredPret · 10 months ago
+FredPret · a year ago

 Have you ever done knowledge work with offshore contributors?